Rested/RSurvA/README.md

 # RSurvA - Secure, Anonymous Surveys

 ## Introduction
-RSurvA is a tool to create anonymous surveys with end-to-end encryption.
-This project ensures that survey responses remain anonymous by restricting access to them on the surver, and private by encrypting them with a public key only the survey owner has access to.
-RSurvA (R-Surv-A) is a reference to the RSA cryptosystem being used.
+RSurvA is a tool to create anonymous surveys.

 ## Key Benefits
-1. **Client-Side Encryption:** Answers are encrypted with a public key on the client side before transmission, ensuring end-to-end privacy.
+1. **Client-Side Encryption:** Answers are encrypted with a public key on the client side before transmission, meaning they are stored encrypted on the server, keeping answers private.
-2. **Conditional Access:** Survey responses are accessible only after the survey duration has ended and the minimum response threshold is met, helping to achieve participant anonymity.
+2. **Conditional Access:** Survey responses are accessible only after the survey duration has ended and the minimum response threshold is met, enabling participant anonymity.
-3. **Private Key Decryption:** Encrypted answers can only be unlocked by the survey owner after the survey has completed using a private key only they have access to.
+3. **Private Key Decryption:** Encrypted answers can only be unlocked by the survey owner after the survey duration has completed using a private key only they have access to.
+4. **Open Source:** This project is open-source, which means it is auditable and can be self-hosted.

-To learn more about how this works in detail, please refer to our [How it Works](https://rested.github.io/RSurvA/how-it-works) page.
+To learn more about how RSurvA works in detail, please refer to the [How it Works](https://rsurva.pages.dev/how-it-works) page, especially the [limitations and mitigations section](https://rsurva.pages.dev/how-it-works#limits-and-mitigations) and the [sequence diagram](https://rsurva.pages.dev/how-it-works#sequence-diagram).

 ## Project Structure
 Here is an overview of the project structure: